Free Learning Tools | Maths Practice & Study Resources

 What it does

 Gives you timed maths challenges across nine different question modes.
-You can practice addition and subtraction, multiplication, squaring numbers, subtracting from five, percentages, powers of ten, decimals, fractions, general multiplication, and averages.
+You can practise addition and subtraction, multiplication, squaring numbers, subtracting from five, percentages, powers of ten, decimals, fractions, general multiplication, and averages.

 How it works